Katze719/EdgeScope/README.md

 # 🌟 EdgeScope

 EdgeScope is a Python-based graphical application for real-time edge detection on a selected screen area.
 It uses the PyQt5 library for the graphical user interface and OpenCV for image processing.
-The application is designed to work on Wayland-based systems and leverages the `grim` tool for capturing screen areas.
+The application is designed to work on both Wayland-based systems and Windows.

 ## ✨ Features